VinoliaTsitsi/VINTSI535_BCL2401_F-02_Vinolia-Tsitsi_JSL09/README.md

 # [JSL09] Submission: Personal Dashboard Chrome Extension

 You will:
-1. Use the provided Starter Code Repository: https://github.com/CodeSpace-Academy/Module_09_StudentNo_Classcode_Group_Name-Surname_JSL09
+1. Use the provided Starter Code Repository: c
 2. Code your solution.
 3. Commit changes to your GitHub repository.
 4. Submit the GitHub Repository Link to the LMS [JSL09] Submission Project Tab.